Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 More information at www.bcua.org

-The Paramus Farmers Market operates 2pm-7pm every Wednesday from May through October 17th at the North Parking Lot at Petruska Park.
+The Paramus Farmers market operates 2pm-7pm every Wednesday from May through October at the North parking lot at Petruska Park.
+Opening day for the 2019 season will be May 29th.

 Paramus Farmers Market Facebook for the latest updates, information, and special events.